573dave/google_forms_rfp/README.md

 - **Configurable Notification Preferences**: Options to enable CC for supervisors or employees, as well as notifications for third-party stakeholders (e.g., managers or secretaries).
 - **SMS Notification (Optional)**: Supervisors can also receive SMS notifications if their phone email-to-text gateway is provided.
 - **Automatic Permission Handling**: The script automatically requests necessary permissions when the sheet is opened or edited.
+- **Custom Menu**: A custom menu is added to the Google Sheet for easy access to setup and authorization functions.

 ## Setup Instructions